 6.33 Dangling references to stack frames [DCM]

-6.33.1 Applicability to language

-This vulnerability does not apply to Java, because in Java any reference that does not point to a valid object will be garbage collected.
+This vulnerability as documented in ISO/IEC 24772-1:2024 6.33 does not apply to Java, because in Java any reference that does not point to a valid object will be garbage collected.
 References are also passed by value, meaning that Java creates a copy of the reference and passes the copy to the method.

 6.34 Subprogram signature mismatch [OTR]